CharlieEngler3/sharedtraits.com/README.md

 # Shared Traits

 I had this idea for a social media app that matched people with similar hobbies.
-I am no longer working on this, so it's very rough around the edges.
+I am no longer working on this project.

 ## Getting Started